typeof(1:5)

 return result;

 }The PROTECT(allocVector(...)) call allocates a new vector and protects it in a single line.
 The UNPROTECT(1) at the end removes it from the protection stack just before returning.
 Between those two points, the GC knows not to collect result.
+Get the count wrong, and you get either a segfault or a stack overflow, which is exactly why higher-level interfaces like Rcpp exist.

 Exercises